 Online Registration for this event is available until 12 noon one business day before the event.
 If you can't attend, see our Cancellation Policy.

-Even if you have been to Spirit Rock before, please review information about What to Bring to a Daylong.
-This link has useful information about what to wear, what to bring, how to get here, and more.
+Even if you have been to Spirit Rock before, please review Daylong Programs at Spirit Rock for useful information about what to wear, what to bring, how to get here, and more.